 - Excellent at collecting valuable zero- and first-party data

-- The perfect entry point into your larger loyalty ecosystem – a great way to use engagement tactics to turn occasional customers into more frequent ones
+- The perfect entry point into your larger loyalty ecosystem — a great opportunity to use loyalty amplifiers to turn occasional customers into more frequent ones

 - More difficult to use for brand differentiation because rewards need to be funded